lupyuen/lupyuen.github.io/src/rustsim.md

 # Appendix: Rhai Scripts on BL602

-_We can run Rhai Scripts in our Web Browser thanks to WebAssembly._
+_We can run Rhai Scripts in our Web Browser thanks to WebAssembly..._

 _How will we run Rhai Scripts on Real BL602 Hardware?_